terraform-compliance/cli/CONTRIBUTING.md

 `terraform-compliance` uses [radish](http://radish-bdd.io/) for the BDD framework, with lots of [extensions](https://github.com/eerkunt/terraform-compliance/tree/master/terraform_compliance/extensions) written to parse and process terraform files.
 Most of the functionality is described in https://terraform-compliance.com.

+## Updating Website

+`terraform-compliance` uses Jekyll for templating and Github Pages for serving its website. https://terraform-compliance.com

+Website is stored in [docs](https://github.com/eerkunt/terraform-compliance/tree/master/docs) directory, where in most cases changes in [docs/pages](https://github.com/eerkunt/terraform-compliance/tree/master/docs/pages) will be sufficient for adding/removing/updating website pages.

 ## Release Cycle

 Usually after every functionality change we try to release a new package immediately.